+Let $ (u_k) $ be a sequence of regular solutions of $ (E) $.
 We fix a compact subset $ K $ of $ M $.
 We want to prove that: for each compact, for all terms of the sequence $ (u_k) $: $ \sup_K u_k $ and $ \inf_M u_k $ are linked.
 Here we prove a weaker inequality for blow-up solutions of the previous equation.

 Equations of previous type are called, Yamabe equation, prescribed scalar curvature equation, of type prescribed scalar curvature and Schrodinger equation.
-Here we prove that for blow-up solutions, precisely for each sequence $ (u_k) $, there is a positive function $ c >0 $, such that for all compact set, there is a sequence of positive numbers, $ 0< \epsilon_k(K) \leq 1 $, which link $ \sup_K u_k $ and $ \inf_M u_k $.